-We compare the mass composition obtained in this analysis with three astrophysical models that attempt to explain the origin of the \textit{knee} in the energy spectrum as a consequence of different acceleration and propagation scenarios.
-We use the averaged fractions of each primary species predicted by all five hadronic interaction models as a function of energy.
-In Figure \ref{fig_plaga}, we show the evolution of the averaged fraction of individual species obtained in this work, in comparison with the predictions of the astrophysical model of the \textit{knee} proposed by Plaga \cite{Plaga:2001dk}.
-The model considers that cosmic rays are accelerated by "cannonballs" ejected in supernova explosions.
-The second astrophysical model considered for comparison was proposed by Sveshnikova in \cite{Sveshnikova:2003sa} and relate the presence of the \textit{knee} as a consequence of the maximum energy attained by cosmic rays in shock fronts of supernova explosions.
-The comparison of this model with the data obtained in this work is represented in Figure \ref{fig_sveshnikova}.
-The third model used for coparison with the data was proposed by Swordy \cite{Swordy95} and assume that the \textit{knee} is related to the leakage of cosmic rays from the Galaxy during propagation process.
-The comparison is displayed in Figure \ref{fig_swordy}.
+The astrophysical model of the \textit{knee} proposed by Plaga \cite{Plaga:2001dk} considers that cosmic rays are accelerated by "cannonballs" ejected in supernova explosions.
+The model proposed by Sveshnikova in \cite{Sveshnikova:2003sa} relates the presence of the \textit{knee} to the maximum energy attained by cosmic rays in shock fronts of supernova explosions, while the model proposed by Swordy \cite{Swordy95} assumes that the \textit{knee} is related to the leakage of cosmic rays from the Galaxy during the propagation process.

-The mass composition around the \textit{knee} obtained from KASCADE data using the $LCm$ parameter displays a substantial level of agreement with these three astrophysical models in regards to the evolutionary trend of primary abundance of different particle types as a function of energy.
-Notably, the model proposed by Plaga shows a remarkable agreement, with the relative abundances of individual species matching perfectly those derived from our analysis.
+The mass composition around the \textit{knee}, obtained from KASCADE data using the $LCm$ parameter, displays a substantial level of agreement with all six astrophysical models regarding the evolutionary trend of primary abundance of different particle types as a function of energy.
+Notably, the H3a model \cite{Gaisser:2011klf} show a remarkable agreement with the relative abundances of individual species perfectly matching those derived from our analysis.

-Based on the experimental capabilities of the LHAASO square kilometer array (KM2A) experiment \cite{LHAASO:2015pei,LHAASO:2022lxa}, which includes 5249 electromagnetic detectors spaced at 15 meters and 1188 muon detectors spaced at 30 meters, we can conclude that the method proposed in this study is a suitable tool for reconstructing the mass composition around the knee from the forthcoming measurements of the LHAASO experiment.
+Based on the experimental capabilities of the LHAASO square kilometer array (KM2A) experiment \cite{LHAASO:2015pei,LHAASO:2022lxa}, which includes 5249 electromagnetic detectors spaced at 15 meters and 1188 muon detectors spaced at 30 meters, we can expect that the method proposed in this study is a suitable tool for reconstructing the mass composition around the knee from the forthcoming measurements of the LHAASO experiment.